PennyArnold/-liri-node-app/README.md

         •	Name of the venue
         •	Venue location
-        •	Date of the Event (moment.js library formats the date "MM/DD/YYYY") 2.3.2	Spotify-this
+        •	Date of the Event (moment.js library formats the date "MM/DD/YYYY") It the user does not enter a concert/artist, node returns "Carlos".

+        To see a video of the working code, go to the following web files within this folder: assets\concert-this.webm and assets\concert-this default.webm

+2.3.2	Spotify-this
         LIRI spotify-this-song returns:
         •	Artist(s)